 Offering snacks or food if your baby is older than six months.

 Tips for Nighttime Weaning

-Change where your baby sleeps
+Change where your child sleeps.

-Offer your baby or child a snack or a drink before bed
+Offer your baby or child a snack or a drink before bed.

 Your baby often associates nursing with comfort and time that they get to be close to you.
 You can still give them this in the form of hugs, holding them, and lots of cuddles.